 Set up the meeting

-Determine who to contact.
-You can determine your legislators by visiting the PA legislative website and entering the address of your school.
-You will be directed to a brief biography and contact information for the legislators in your district.
-It’s often more convenient for you to visit the legislator’s district office, but if you prefer, you can visit their Harrisburg office.
+You can determine your legislators by finding your school in this spreadsheet, or visiting the PA legislative website and entering the address of your school.
+You can find contact information for your representatives HERE and contact information for your senators HERE.
+If you click their names, you will be directed to a brief biography and contact information for the legislators in your district.
+It’s often more convenient for you to visit the legislator’s district office, but if you prefer, you can visit their Harrisburg office or ask for a virtual meeting.
 Contact the office where you would like to have your meeting.

 - When you call, identify yourself and mention if you are a constituent.
 Let them know that you would like to speak on issues affecting Pennsylvania’s charter schools.

 - If the legislator is unavailable, meeting with staff members is also a great opportunity as they play important roles in shaping priorities.

 - If meeting with the Senator or Representative, you may be asked to send a written request for the visit.
 Send a written request, if necessary.
 The letter needs to include who will be part of the visit and a brief description of why you want to meet with the legislator.

 First, learn as much as you can about your legislator’s background- review his/her biography, learn their party affiliation, committee and subcommittee membership and past record on the issues you will be discussing.
 Such information can provide insights into the legislator’s view of the issues and will demonstrate that you have adequately prepared for the visit.